cloudfoundry/bosh-azure-cpi-release/docs/get-started/create-service-principal.md

 By default, the scope of the role is set to the subscription.
 And it can also be assigned to one specific resource group or multiple resource groups if you want.

+**Additional read permissions for IP-based load-balancer backend pools:** When using `default_backend_pool_type: ip`, assign the CPI service principal **Reader** at subscription scope, or a custom role assigned at that scope containing `Microsoft.Network/loadBalancers/read` and `Microsoft.Network/publicIPAddresses/read`.
+Deletion discovers memberships across the subscription, including load balancers in other resource groups.
+Contributor roles can remain scoped to the relevant groups; write access in unrelated groups is not required.
+Required read failures are not skipped and block cleanup before VM deletion.
+See [IP-based pool permissions](../advanced/load-balancer-backend-configuration/README.md#required-permissions) for details.

 ```
 azure role assignment create --spn <service-principal-name> --roleName "Virtual Machine Contributor" --resource-group <resource-group-name>
 azure role assignment create --spn <service-principal-name> --roleName "Network Contributor" --resource-group <resource-group-name>